DSSAT/dssat-csm-os/README.md

 # dssat-csm-os
-The DSSAT Cropping System Model
+The SSAT Cropping System Model

 The Decision Support System for Agrotechnology Transfer (DSSAT) Version is a software application program that comprises crop simulation models for over 42 crops (as of Version 4.8).